 Your doctor may prescribe specific medications before doing blood tests.
 These medications are designed to stimulate your body’s production of specific hormones.
 Taking these before the test can help your doctor get a better understanding of your pituitary gland function.

-Once your doctor has determined which hormone levels are low, he or she must check the parts of your body (target organs) affected by those hormones.
+Once your doctor has determined which hormone levels are low, they must check the parts of your body (target organs) affected by those hormones.
 Sometimes, the problem isn’t with your pituitary gland itself, but rather with these other target organs.

-Your doctor may also perform imaging tests, such as a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan on your brain.
-These can help him or her figure out if a tumor on your pituitary gland is affecting its function.
+Your doctor may also perform imaging tests, such as a CT scan or MRI scan on your brain.
+These tests can help them figure out if a tumor on your pituitary gland is affecting its function.

 This may involve taking medications to replace the hormones your pituitary gland is not producing properly.
 In this case, your hormone levels will need to be checked regularly.
 This allows your doctor to adjust the doses of medications you are taking to make sure you’re getting the amount you need.